dst-umms/MAMBA/README.md

 The files ought to be named as _R1.fastq.gz (leftmate) and _R2.fastq.gz (rightmate).

 2. Edit "meta.csv" with project specific meta data.
-(See "Test Run" section above and explore meta.csv for understanding).
+(See "Test Run" [section name?] section above and explore meta.csv for a better understanding).

-3. Edit "config.yaml" file to choose both system level params and pipeline wide params.
+3. Edit the "config.yaml" file to choose both system level params and pipeline wide params.

-4. Launch pipeline using commands mentioned in "Test Run" section above.
+4. Launch the pipeline using the commands mentioned in "Test Run" [section name?] section above.

 ***

 ***MAMBA Output:***

-* MAMBA output is present in "analysis" folder in the local workspace.
+* MAMBA output is present in the "analysis" folder in the local workspace.

 ***

 ***Contact us:***

-Have any questions about MAMBA or wish to report any bugs please email `vangalamaheshh@gmail.com` or open an issue on our github page.
+Should you have any questions about MAMBA or wish to report any bugs please email `vangalamaheshh@gmail.com` or open an issue on our github page.

 ***